Toward RIS-Enhanced Integrated Terrestrial/Non-Terrestrial Connectivity in 6G: Architecture of RIS-Enhanced INTENT Networks

 \section{Architecture of RIS-Enhanced INTENT Networks}

-Figure \ref{Arch} illustrates an example architecture for the impending RIS-enhanced INTENT networks, where RIS is deployed and utilized in different parts of the integrated environment in order to enhance the network performance in all dimensions.
-Though we will provide a comprehensive discussion on the role of RIS in improving the performance of INTENT networks in subsequent sections, it is useful to have a brief look into some future deployment scenarios of RIS here.
+Figure \ref{arch} illustrates an example architecture for the impending RIS-enhanced INTENT networks, where RIS is deployed and utilized in different parts of the integrated environment in order to enhance the network performance in all dimensions.